sunfounder/engineering-lab-kit/docs/source/18_on_off_deak_lamp.rst

     }

 2. If pin 7 is set only to ``INPUT``, what adjustments would need to be made to the circuit?

+**Summary**

+In this course, you engaged in building a relay-controlled circuit that simulates a desk lamp using an LED as a proxy for high-power loads.
+The project included setting up a circuit on a breadboard, wiring components, and programming an Arduino to control the relay based on button inputs.
+Through testing with a multimeter, you confirmed the functionality of the relay module and understood its operation under different signal conditions.

+The code creation segment reinforced the concept of state changes and the use of conditional logic to control physical devices through programming.
+By completing this course, you've enhanced your understanding of both the theoretical and practical aspects of using relays in electronic projects, enabling you to apply these concepts to more complex and diverse applications in the future.